bashfx/fx-sync/README.md

 ## Install

-First specify your $XSYNC_HOME prefix which will be the home directory for all files used by XSYNC in your .profile.
-XSYNC will look for your default config file in $XSYNC_HOME.
+First specify your $XSYNC_HOME prefix which will be the home directory for all files used by XSYNC.
+Add it to your ..profile.
+XSYNC will look for your default config file in $XSYNC_HOME/config.
+You can also use the `--config` command to specify a path.

-Config file format is SSH_HOST LOCAL_DIR HOSTD_DIR one per each line.
+Config file format is `SSH_HOST LOCAL_DIR HOST_DIR` one RSYNC entry per line.
 You can have multiples of the same host in case your syncing multiple directories.
-SSH_HOST is the host entry in your .ssh/config where you have already setup SSH keys on your local and remote server.
+SSH_HOST is the host entry in your `~/.ssh/config` where you have already setup SSH keys on your local and remote server.

 XSYNC has not been tested to handle RSYNC ssh connections without a pre-made key.

-Warning -- first make sure you have essential files backed before attempting sync, and its best to test with a set of dummy directories to make sure everything is working ok before running live files.
+Warning -- first make sure you have essential files backed before attempting to use xsync, and its best to test with a set of dummy directories to make sure everything is working ok before running live files.
 "Works on my machine"

 ## Usage